 Chit Chat Club

 Mrs D. Gough welcomed members to Shirebrook Village Hall yesterday week where she also collected subscriptions.
 Members played bingo with caller Maureen Gough and held a raffle won by Lily Fewster.
-Members presented Maureen Gough with a birthday card and a cd.
-Refreshments were served by Annette Toon, Maureen Gough, Sylvia Garton and Audrey Draycott.
+New member Mary Mitchell was welcomed.
+Refreshments were served by Annette Toon, Sylvia Garton and Maureen Gough.

 Early Birds Day N’sery